-"By observing Charles Dickens' work, what is clear is that poverty is a major theme.
+Poverty is a major theme in Charles Dickens' work.
 Dickens was an outspoken social critic in general, but especially about poverty.
 Before the birth of Britain's Welfare State, which aims to support the poor, Dickens sought to help the poor by highlighting the social inequality in his country.
 He acknowledged that poverty was not the fault of the people who endured it, but rather, the fault of the establishment, including the government."